C. G. Tripp Enterprises

 Picture

-"Dear 2020, a letter from 2021" a 1,995 word essay about the six trends that crashed into that Year of Curses and Lies won an award from Writer's Digest in 2021.
+"Dear 2020, a letter from 2021" a 1,995 word essay about the six trends that made 2020 a year of Curses and Lies, was recognized for excellence by Writer's Digest in 2021.

 68-1006 Mauna Lani Point Drive, Kamuela, Hawaii 96743-9776